 In order to be eligible for DDD services, a person needs to be eligible for Medicaid services (not Medicare).
 That means meeting the income and medical eligibility criteria under NJ Medicaid law.
 I discuss Medicaid eligibility on the home page so you can read more about Medicaid eligibility by visiting our Medicaid Eligibility and Planning Strategies to Protect Assest and Income page (click here).

 The next step in the process is completion of the New Jersey Comprehensive Assessment Tool” or “NJCAT”.
 The New Jersey Comprehensive Assessment Tool is what the State of New Jersey uses to determine how large of a budget to devote to each person who has a disability.
 Here in New Jersey, services provided by DDD are largely self-directed.
 What this means is that a person with a disability and their family self-direct and select eligible services based on the person’s budget.
 That’s what “self-directed” means.
-For example, if an individual with a disability has a $25,000.00 budget, some of that budget can be devoted to things transportation, additional education, socialization activities, personal aid assistance, enrichment activities.
+For example, if an individual with a disability has a $25,000.00 budget, some of that budget can be devoted to things like transportation, additional education, socialization activities, personal aid assistance, enrichment activities.
 For example, fees for a bowling league, fees to participate in a photography class at a local community college qualify as enrichment activities.

 DDD and Medicaid